Solvro/mobile-topwr/README.md

 4. We use `flutter_gen` for generating asset paths: https://pub.dev/packages/flutter_gen
 5. For unified names read and follow: [taxonomy.md](./taxonomy.md)
 6. For navigation we use `auto_route`, docs here: https://pub.dev/packages/auto_route
-7. For SVG files optimization we use `svg_optimizer` (which uses SVGO under the hood), related article here: https://www.thedroidsonroids.com/blog/svg-open-source-flutter-package

 # Before you push a commit
 - run the linter